Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.

 Definition Of Operation

-It is possible to execute the following batch operations on process instances:
+It is possible to execute the following batch operations:

 - Delete running process instances.